-Defined Term Definition strategic and cross-cutting, with the potential to impact on a range of different areas or functions, related to the ICB's ability to successfully deliver one or more high priority objectives, affects the outcomes sought from one of the organisation's major programmes, operates over the medium or long-term, has the potential to weaken the organisation's capacity, for example by limiting, reducing or failing to maximise financial or human resources, linked to the organisation's ability to successfully deliver transformational change and major initiatives, while continuing with business as usual, concerned with the wellbeing of patients and/or staff; and may impact significantly on the ICB's reputation.
-Cumulative risk (may also be referred to as aggregate risk or total risk exposure) Audit Committee.
+strategic and cross-cutting, with the potential to impact on a range of different areas or functions, related to the ICB's ability to successfully deliver one or more high priority objectives, affects the outcomes sought from one of the organisation's major programmes, operates over the medium or long-term, has the potential to weaken the organisation's capacity, for example by limiting, reducing or failing to maximise financial or human resources, linked to the organisation's ability to successfully deliver transformational change and major initiatives, while continuing with business as usual, concerned with the wellbeing of patients and/or staff; and may impact significantly on the ICB's reputation.
+Audit Committee.
 Cumulative risk is the combined impact of risks when considered alongside each other, and where the aggregate across different risks is greater than the sum of the individual parts.
-Often risks are assessed individually without considering if they are correlated.
-Emerging risk A new risk that is in the process of being understood and quantified or risks that are poorly understood but are expected to grow greatly in significance.
+Often risks are assessed individually without considering if they are correlated. exposure) A new risk that is in the process of being understood and quantified or risks that are poorly understood but are expected to grow greatly in significance.
 Note: Unlike other risks, emergent risks do not have a track record that can be used to estimate likelihood and impact.
-Exposure An important consideration when thinking about emerging risks is the speed at which they can become significant.
+An important consideration when thinking about emerging risks is the speed at which they can become significant.
 Sometimes referred to as risk velocity or proximity.
-The consequences, as a combination of impact and likelihood, which may be Impact experienced by the organisation if a specific risk is realised.
+The consequences, as a combination of impact and likelihood, which may be experienced by the organisation if a specific risk is realised.
 See consequence.
-Incident An incident is any unexpected, unplanned or uncontrolled event (i.e. something has actually happened or would have but for chance - "a near miss").
+An incident is any unexpected, unplanned or uncontrolled event (i.e. something has actually happened or would have but for chance - "a near miss").
 See the Incident Reporting and Management Policy for details.
 An incident can occur once or multiple times and can have several causes and several impacts/consequences.
 They can be linked to risks (although not always as it may only be a small part of a risk).
-Inherent risk The exposure arising from a specific risk before any action has been taken to All or part of the risk has begun to materialise (e.g. controls or procedures have failed, a problem has arisen which needs resolving).IssueThe approach to managing issues may well be different from management of ris which only have the potential to happen in the future.
-Once a risk occurs it beco an issue.
+The exposure arising from a specific risk before any action has been taken to manage it (or the risk that would crystallise if controls failed in their entirety).
+This is often referred to as the 'initial' risk.
+All or part of the risk has begun to materialise (e.g. controls or procedures have failed, a problem has arisen which needs resolving).
+The approach to managing issues may well be different from management of risks, which only have the potential to happen in the future.
+Once a risk occurs it becomes